 The idea is that these bloggers can promote Chinese cultural values and traditions as well as sell their products at the same time.

-Work with Chinese distributors to sell your perfumes in China
+Foreign Brands Should Work with Chinese Distributors to Sell Their Perfumes in China

-When it comes to perfumes and fragrances, getting a distribution deal with beauty franchise such as sephora or watson ‘s is a good way to get your products in the hands of consumers.
+When it comes to the perfume market in China, getting a distribution deal with beauty franchises such as Sephora or Watson’s is a good way to get your products into the hands of consumers.

-Distributing fragrances through distributors might be tough because there’s already a lot competition from international brands with strong presences in China and if you want to distinguish yourself with an exclusive range then working directly with Chinese retailers will make it easier.
+Distributing fragrances through distributors might be tough because there’s already a lot of competition from international brands with a strong presence in China and if you want to distinguish yourself with an exclusive range then working directly with Chinese retailers will make it easier.

 In any case, you’ll need to work on your online reputation.
-Indeed, distributors are look for brands that won’t be difficult to sell.
+Indeed, distributors are looking for brands that won’t be difficult to sell.
 Keep that in mind when doing your research.

 China has a rich history & culture of celebration.
 Those celebrations are an occasion for gifting loved ones but also oneself.
 Chinese e-commerce giants have seen opportunities with those cultural festivals but have also implemented their own shopping festivals.
-The most famous example being double 11 which is now worldwide and the biggest day of the years for most brands in China.
+The most famous example is Double 11 which is now worldwide and the biggest day of the year for most brands in China.

-In short, China does not lack shopping festival: Any occasion is good for e-commerce platform and App to push promotions.
-See our article on Date to know if you are selling in China. (link)
+In short, China does not lack shopping festivals: Any occasion is good for e-commerce platforms and apps to push promotions.

-Interested in launching your perfume & fragrances brand in China?
-We understand exactly what needs to go into such a project from both an international perspective (having worked with many multinational companies) and a local one (due to our experience working closely with domestic businesses
+Interested in launching your perfume & niche fragrances brand in China?
+We understand exactly what needs to go into such a project from both an international perspective (having worked with many multinational companies) and a local one (due to our experience working closely with domestic brands).